redeyeredline/slskd/docs/config.md

 Higher connect timeout values will help ensure that operations (browse, download requests, etc.) are successful the first time but decrease the responsiveness of commands that will ultimately fail.

+**Note**: For large directory operations (browsing users with extensive file libraries), the application now includes:
+- **Increased default timeout** from 5 seconds to 15 seconds for directory operations
+- **Automatic retry logic** with exponential backoff (1s, 2s, 4s delays)
+- **Progress indicators** showing retry attempts and status
+- **Graceful error handling** that continues processing other directories even if some fail

 Inactivity timeouts help the application determine when a distributed parent connection has stopped sending data and when connections that have delivered search results (and are unlikely to be used further) from remaining open longer than needed.
 Reducing this timeout can help low spec systems if port exhaustion is a concern but may result in the application "hunting" for a distributed parent connection needlessly.

 | Command-Line                | Environment Variable            | Description                                      |